QuiltServerTools/Interdimensional/docs/commands/delete.md

 Permission Node: `interdimensional.command.delete`

-Fallback: Permission Level 4
+Fallback: Permission Level 3

 ## Arguments

-`/dim delete <dimension>`
+`/dim delete`

-`dimension`: Identifier.
-Identifier of the custom dimension being deleted
+This will open a [Delete GUI](../guis/delete.md), where you can make the selection of the world to be deleted

 ## World recovery